PavelDobCZ23/Portable-Linux-App-Manager/README.md

-# Portable Linux App Manager (portappm)
+# Automated Desktop Integration for Portables apps (on GNU/Linux) - **adip**

-A complex bash script for management of apps distributed in formats that aren't easy to integrate like AppImage or binaries in tar archives.
+A complex bash script for management of apps distributed in formats, that aren't easy to integrate, like AppImage or binaries in tar archives.

 ## Features